loganpowell/microvector/README.md

 - `term`: Search query string
 - `partition_name`: Name of the vector store to query
-- `key`: Field name that was used for embedding
+- `key`: property within each item in the collection to search against (vectorized field)
 - `top_k`: Maximum number of results to return
 - `collection`: Optional temporary collection (for non-persistent search)
 - `cache`: If True, persist the collection; if False, keep in-memory only